 Building in the Unincorporated Areas of Comal County

-When building within the unincorporated parts of Comal County, there are typically five permits from Comal County that must be obtained during construction.
+When building within the unincorporated parts of Comal County, the following permits may be required prior to construction.

-The first is the On-Site Sewage Facility (OSSF) Permit.
-The OSSF Permit Application is submitted along with a design from a registered engineer or sanitarian.
+The On-Site Sewage Facility (OSSF) Permit Application is submitted along with a design from a registered engineer or sanitarian.
 The engineer or sanitarian certifies that their design complies with all the regulations set forth by the state of Texas.
 The OSSF Permit Application and Permit Checklist are available on-line.
-If it is determined* by the Comal County Engineer's Office that the proposed development associated with the OSSF Permit is within the regulatory floodplain, then a Floodplain Development Permit will be required, which is the second permit that may be issued by Comal County.
+If it is determined* by the Comal County Engineer's Office that the proposed development associated with the OSSF Permit is within the regulatory floodplain, then a Floodplain Development Permit will be required.Apply Online

-The third permit is a Private Improvement within the Public Right-of-Way (PIPROW).
-A PIPROW Permit is obtained when a driveway installation, modification or any other type of work, i.e. landscaping, takes place within the public right-of-way.
+A Private Improvement within the Public Right-of-Way (PIPROW) Permit is obtained when a driveway installation, modification or any other type of work, i.e. landscaping, takes place within the public right-of-way.
 The Private Improvement within the Public Right-of-Way (PIPROW) Permit Application is available on-line.Apply Online

 * As part of the floodplain development determination, the Comal County Engineer’s Office will review compliance with the Comal County Subdivision Regulations.